|Firle Cricket Club|

 |Firle Cricket Club is one of the oldest cricket clubs in the world, having been formed in 1758.

-Firle Cricket Club now plays in the East Sussex Cricket League, joining in 2007, but it originally started life in the Cuckmere Valley League, which we first won in 1906, then taking the title 17 times since 1952.
+Firle Cricket Club now plays in the Sussex Cricket League, joining in 2007, but it originally started its competitive life in the Cuckmere Valley League, which we first won in 1906, then taking the title 17 times since 1952.